 [SET]

 [SET COMMENTS]

-- Annihilape uses its high base HP paired with its move Final Gambit to damage trade and eliminate important bulky meta threats, such as Porygon2, Archaludon, and Volcarona.
-Final Gambit and Taunt make Annihilape one of the most effective counters to Trick Room in the metagame, and the combination of Defiant, the Ghost typing, and a STAB boosted Close Combat make Annihilape an amazing counter against Incineroar.
+- Annihilape uses its high base HP paired with Final Gambit to trade with and eliminate important bulky metagame threats, such as Porygon2, Archaludon, and some Volcarona.
+Final Gambit and Taunt make Annihilape one of the most effective counters to Trick Room in the metagame, and the combination of Defiant, a Fake Out immunity, and a STAB-boosted Close Combat makes Annihilape an amazing counter against Incineroar.

 - Final Gambit is the most important move in Annihilape's kit, being able to immediately remove bulky supportive and offensive threats.
-Close Combat allows Annihilape to threaten Inciniroar, Ursaluna, and Kingambit without knocking itself out.
-Shadow Claw can be used for more immediate Ghost-type offense against Gholdengo and other Annihilape, while Rage Fist can stack up to become a huge threat able to remove opponents in one hit.
-Taunt is a great counter to Trick Room setters like Indeedee-F, Porygon2 and Farigiraf, as well as checking Amoonguss, while Coaching can be used to boost teamates like Sneasler or Dragonite.
+Coaching can be used to boost teammates like Sneasler and Dragonite.
+Close Combat allows Annihilape to threaten Incineroar, the Ursaluna formes, and Kingambit without knocking itself out.
+Rage Fist can stack up Base Power to become a huge threat, as it's able to remove foes like Rillaboom and Primarina in one hit at 250 Base Power.
+Taunt is a great counter to Trick Room setters like Indeedee-F, Porygon2, and Farigiraf, as well as checking Amoonguss.

-- Safety Goggles makes it easier for Annihilape to remove Pokemon like Porygon2 or Incineroar who are being supported by Amoonguss, ignoring its Spore and Rage Powder.
-The Focus Sash makes it easier for Annihilape to trade damage with Gholdengo, Ursaluna-Bloodmoon, and opposing Annihilape, tanking a hit and gaining a Rage Fist stack.
+- Safety Goggles makes it easier for Annihilape to remove Pokemon like Porygon2 and Incineroar that are being supported by Amoonguss by bypassing its Spore and Rage Powder, although Amoonguss can still survive Final Gambit.
+The Focus Sash makes it easier for Annihilape to trade damage with Gholdengo, Ursaluna-B, and opposing Annihilape, ensuring Annihilape can tank a hit and gain power on Rage Fist.

-- The 100 HP EVs allow Annihilape to OHKO Volcarona, Porygon2, and some Rillaboom.
-It is able to outspeed Rillaboom, Gholdengo, and Archaludon.
-The EVs in Atk allow Annihilape to OHKO all Incineroar with Close Combat after a Defiant boost, and OHKO Basculegion with a Rage Fist after one stack.
+- The 100 HP EVs allow Final Gambit to OHKO Volcarona, Porygon2, and some Rillaboom.
+The Speed investment lets Annihilape outspeed Rillaboom, Gholdengo, and Archaludon.
+The EVs in Attack allow Annihilape to OHKO all Incineroar with Close Combat after a Defiant boost and OHKO Basculegion-M with a 100-Base Power Rage Fist.

-- The immediate value of the glass cannon set is amazing to support its partners and threaten immediate knockouts, although it lacks the ability to completely run through opponents that setup Annihilape has.
-This set also lacks the bulk and support to survive long, so it struggles more against faster threats like Basculegion and Tera Flying Sneasler.
+- The immediate value of the glass cannon set is amazing to support its partners and threaten immediate knockouts, although it lacks the ability to completely run through foes that setup Annihilape has.
+This set also lacks the bulk and support to survive for long, so it struggles more against faster threats like Basculegion-M and Tera Flying Sneasler.

+[SET]